apiec/pure-vibes/.ai/prd.md

 - See total games played
 - See date of first and most recent game
 - Edit playgroup name

+#### 3.2.6 Friend Code Display Strategy
+To maintain clean UI while supporting non-unique usernames, the application uses context-aware display:

+**Display username only:**
+- Playgroup member lists
+- Game history records
+- Statistics dashboard
+- Game detail views
+- All historical game participants

+**Display full friend code (username#XXXXXX):**
+- User profile/account settings page (with copy button)
+- Add member confirmation dialog (before adding to playgroup)
+- User registration success page
+- Any location where users need to share or copy their identifier

+**Rationale:**
+- Most users in a playgroup will have unique usernames, making full codes unnecessary in daily use
+- Full codes shown only when needed for identification or sharing
+- If duplicate usernames within a playgroup cause confusion post-MVP, disambiguation features can be added

 ### 3.3 Commander Database